Franciscodiazley/client_cohort_chart_EXCEL/README.md

 # Customer Cohort Analysis Using Excel - Step-by-Step Guide
 ## Introduction
-In this guide, I'll walk you through the process of creating a customer cohort chart using an Excel sheet downloaded from KPMG.
+In this guide, I'll walk you through the process of creating a customer cohort chart using an Excel sheet downloaded KPMG open source database for trainees.
 We'll clean up the data, generate the necessary columns, and create a pivot table to visualize the cohorts.
 Additionally, we'll calculate the retention ratio for each cohort over different months.

 The Client Cohort Chart is a powerful tool for business that work on suscriptions but business who work on punctual transactions.